Huntersxsx/RaNet/README.md

 ![](https://github.com/Huntersxsx/RaNet/blob/master/img/framework.png)

 ## Note:
-Our pre-trained models are available at [jbox](https://jbox.sjtu.edu.cn/l/215Z2T).
+Our pre-trained models are available at [SJTU jbox](https://jbox.sjtu.edu.cn/l/215Z2T) or [baiduyun, passcode:xmc0](https://pan.baidu.com/s/1CRojAlDURJ57tUprdNbfFg) or [Google Drive](https://drive.google.com/drive/folders/1AFdgfxFCA9ji36HaveL2dQ7wr7OjlHjb?usp=sharing).
 We will release our code upon the release of our paper.
 <!-- The repository contains the development code.
 This preview is intended for the reviewers of our AAAI2022 submission.
 The code provided allows for evaluating our pretrained models.
 We will release the final version of the code on our official GitHub repo soon.
 We discourage the reviewers from distributing this repository to third party users.
 Please follow the instructions below for the installation and download of necessary data.  -->